AhmedSalih3d/SPHExample/README.md

   * The interface for the meta data associated with a simulation, such as total time, save location etc.
 * SimulationLoggerConfiguration
   * Functions for logging data of execution
+* SimulationGeometry
+  * Defines the different type of simulation geometries available at this moment
 * SimulationEquations
   * SPH physics functions
 * SPHCellList